Generic Name: fingolimod (fin-GOL-i-mod)

 - A serious and sometimes deadly brain problem called posterior reversible encephalopathy syndrome (PRES) has occurred with the use of Gilenya.
 Contact your doctor at once if you develop symptoms like vision problems, confusion, trouble thinking, severe headache, or seizures.
 Talk with your doctor for more information.

 - Women who may become pregnant should use an effective form of birth control while they take Gilenya and for 2 months after they stop taking Gilenya.
 If you have questions about effective birth control, talk with your doctor.

 - Tell your doctor or dentist that you use Gilenya before you receive any medical or dental care, emergency care, or surgery.

 - Gilenya may interfere with certain lab tests, including peripheral blood lymphocyte counts.
 Be sure your doctor and lab personnel know you are taking Gilenya.

-- Lab tests, including electrocardiogram (ECG), complete blood cell counts, pulse and blood pressure, lung function, liver function, and eye exams, may be performed while you use Gilenya.
+- Lab tests, including electrocardiograms (ECGs), complete blood cell counts, pulse and blood pressure, lung function, liver function, and eye exams, may will be performed while you use Gilenya.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Gilenya may cause harm to the fetus.
 Do not become pregnant while you are using it or for 2 months after you stop using it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Gilenya while you are pregnant.
 It is not known if Gilenya is found in breast milk.
 Do not breast-feed while taking Gilenya.